-Growth stocks are the stocks considered to have the potential and the ability to outperform the market in the future.
-Growth companies are companies that have generated considerable, sustainable, and better-than-average returns in the market and are expected to continue providing substantial returns.
+Growth stocks are considered to have the potential and the ability to outperform the market in the future.
+Growth companies have generated considerable, sustainable, and better-than-average returns in the market and are expected to continue providing substantial returns.
 In simple words, growth stocks are backed by healthy and consistent earnings and robust performance in the past and are touted to continue their growth pattern in the future as well.

 A value stock is a stock that the investor feels is trading at a market price below their intrinsic value.
-Value stocks are stocks that an investor may consider are currently undervalued but is later expected to reach its real inherent value.
+Value stocks are considered undervalued but are expected to reach its real inherent value.
 Value investing means uncovering the actual intrinsic value of the stocks through evaluation of financial statements, often ignored intangible assets, of the concerned company then develop the patience to wait for the prices to fall below their intrinsic value.
-The investor consequently purchases when the securities are trading at a price below their intrinsic value and then sell them when the prices reach their true worth.
+Investors purchase value stocks when they are trading below their intrinsic value and sell them when the prices reach their true worth.
 Intrinsic value is the net present value of all future cash flows expected to be generated through the lifespan of the business.
 Warren Buffet, the legendary investor, is the most successful practitioner of value investing.

-Mid-cap stocks are stocks of companies with a market capitalisation between Rs 5000 crores and 20000 crores.
-Mid-cap stocks attract investors as they provide the possibility of earning exponential returns in 3-5 years horizon.
-Mid-cap companies have tremendous scope of growth and can become an outrageous success in the future.
+Mid-cap stocks are stocks of companies with a market capitalisation between Rs 5,000 crores and 20,000 crores.
+Mid-cap stocks attract investors as they provide the possibility of earning exponential returns in the long-term.
 However, mid-cap companies are discrete about the internal operations of the company and expansion plans, as they endeavour to trump over the competition, and hence are furtive about the information of the company.
 This makes it cumbersome for the investors to judge the potential of the stocks.
 Therefore, conservative investors stay away from such stocks.

 Most small-cap companies are early start-ups and entrepreneurial ventures that present the opportunity to earn astronomical returns.
 Understandably they are companies with inconsistent returns and low revenues.
 Many of these companies can go bust.
 But at the same time, many such companies are unicorns that are trading abysmally below their intrinsic value.
 The information about these companies is not readily available.
 Hence these small-cap stocks are a winner for investors with a long investment horizon and an appetite for high risks.

-SEBI known as the Securities Exchange Board of India is the regulator that oversees the stock market in India.
+Securities Exchange Board of India is the regulator that oversees the stock market in India.
 It provides a platform for investors and traders to trade efficiently, and for companies to raise capital fairly.
 It protects the interests of the investor and ensures accurate information is provided to the investors.
 It curbs fraudulent activities that can sink the stock market and obliterate the investors and traders wealth.
 It ensures that the company has prepared the financial statements with due diligence, and no incorrect information is provided to deceive the investors.
 It establishes a code of conducts for brokers, intermediaries and investors.
-It seeks speedy redressal of investors grievances, and safeguard the absolute rights of the investors.
-SEBI ensures the effective functioning of the stock market, and eliminate any discrepancies that may hinder the uninhibited activity of the stock market.

 Now that you know these terms, you can go ahead and open a demat account with Samco to start trading and investing.